 Most of us know that water and electricity together is a dangerous combination, so it can be quite alarming to see water running out of your electrical panel.
-While it’s a situation that needs to be addressed, you may be surprised to learn it’s actually quite common.
+While it’s a situation that needs to be addressed, you may be surprised to learn it’s actually quite common, especially here in Kansas, where the electrical panel is often located in a home’s basement.

 How Does Water Get into an Electrical Panel?